Hurricane

 I had the privilege of working with some of the finest hurricane forecasters in the world.
 Most notably were John Hope and Dr. Steve Lyons who previously were also forecasters at the National Hurricane Center.
 Even though I enjoy forecasting all aspects of weather, I spent a great deal of personal time studying the tropics developing my skills.

 I am a Certified Broadcast Meteorologist (CBM) and a member of the American Meteorological Society and National Weather Association.
-In fact, in 2009, I was the first and only CBM that worked at The Weather Channel ® on camera.
+In fact, in 2009, I was the first CBM that worked at The Weather Channel ® on camera.

 Certified Broadcast Meteorologist Seal National Weather Association Seal